-- New Technology – In order to help with safety, Disney is using new technology in its restaurants including contactless menus, Mobile Ordering, Mobile Dine Check-In, and cashless payment.
+- New Technology – In order to help with safety, Disney is using new technology in its restaurants including contactless menus, Mobile Ordering, Mobile Dine Check-In, Mobile Dine Waitlist, and cashless payment.

 At this time, all Magic Kingdom special experience bookings and tours have been canceled through the end of 2020.
 This includes the popular Keys to the Kingdom tour and all VIP tours.
 Disney will give more information about booking these special events at a future date.